nnsdtr/multiple-pdf2txt/README.md

 * [barcode-article-miner](https://github.com/nnsdtr/barcode-article-miner)

 ## Contributing
 This repository is supposed to be stable, as it is part of a scientific publication.
-Instead of commiting here, we kindly ask you to fork the project.
+Instead of commiting here, we kindly ask you to fork the project and make pull requests.